mfl28/BoundingBoxEditor/README.md

 gradlew test
 ```

-## How to build latest Linux runtime image using Docker
+## How to build the latest Linux image and installers using Docker
 First build the Docker image from the cloned repo's root directory using:
 ```bash
 docker image build -t bbeditor .